‘The Bachelor’ 2019 Will Be Announced Tuesday Morning On ‘Good Morning America’

-The Bachelor 2019 has officially been chosen, and fans will get to find out who ABC’s next leading man will be during Tuesday morning’s episode of Good Morning America.
+The Bachelor 2019 has officially been chosen, and fans will find out who ABC’s next leading man will be during Tuesday morning’s episode of Good Morning America.

 According to an August 31 report by E!
 Online, ABC has finally chosen the next star of The Bachelor, and the choice may be a controversial one.
 Fans will finally get to see what’s in store for the new season when the next Bachelor makes his identity known during Tuesday’s all new GMA.